Siemens: 2001 to 2005

 In 2001, Chemtech Group of Brazil was incorporated into the Siemens Group; it provides industrial process optimisation, consultancy and other engineering services.

 Also in 2001, Siemens formed joint venture Framatome with Areva SA of France by merging much of the companies' nuclear businesses.

 In 2002, Siemens sold some of its business activities to Kohlberg Kravis Roberts & Co.
 L.P.
 (KKR), with its metering business included in the sale package.

 In 2002, Siemens abandoned the solar photovoltaic industry by selling its participation in a joint-venture company, established in 2001 with Shell and E.ON, to Shell.

 In 2003, Siemens acquired the flow division of Danfoss and incorporated it into the Automation and Drives division.
 Also in 2003 Siemens acquired IndX software (realtime data organisation and presentation).
 The same year in an unrelated development Siemens reopened its office in Kabul.
 Also in 2003 agreed to buy Alstom Industrial Turbines; a manufacturer of small, medium and industrial gas turbines for €1.1 billion.

 On 11 February 2003, Siemens planned to shorten phones' shelf life by bringing out annual Xelibri lines, with new devices launched as spring -summer and autumn-winter collections.
 On 6 March 2003, the company opened an office in San Jose.
 On 7 March 2003, the company announced that it planned to gain 10 per cent of the mainland China market for handsets.
 On 18 March 2003, the company unveiled the latest in its series of Xelibri fashion phones.

 In 2004, the wind energy company Bonus Energy in Brande, Denmark was acquired, forming Siemens Wind Power division.
-Also in 2004 Siemens invested in Dasan Networks (South Korea, broadband network equipment) acquiring ~40% of the shares, Nokia Siemens disinvested itself of the shares in 2008.
-The same year Siemens acquired Photo-Scan (UK, CCTV systems), US Filter Corporation (water and Waste Water Treatment Technologies/ Solutions, acquired from Veolia), Hunstville Electronics Corporation (automobile electronics, acquired from Chrysler), and Chantry Networks (WLAN equipment).
+Also in 2004, Siemens invested in Dasan Networks (South Korea, broadband network equipment) acquiring ~40% of the shares, Nokia Siemens disinvested itself of the shares in 2008.
+The same year Siemens acquired Photo-Scan (UK, CCTV systems), US Filter Corporation (water and Waste Water Treatment Technologies/ Solutions, acquired from Veolia), Huntsville Electronics Corporation (automobile electronics, acquired from Chrysler), and Chantry Networks (WLAN equipment).

 In 2005, Siemens sold the Siemens mobile manufacturing business to BenQ, forming the BenQ-Siemens division.
 Also in 2005 Siemens acquired Flender Holding GmbH (Bocholt, Germany, gears/industrial drives), Bewator AB (building security systems), Wheelabrator Air Pollution Control, Inc. (Industrial and power station dust control systems), AN Windenergie GmbH.
 (Wind energy), Power Technologies Inc. (Schenectady, USA, energy industry software and training), CTI Molecular Imaging (Positron emission tomography and molecular imaging systems), Myrio (IPTV systems), Shaw Power Technologies International Ltd (UK/USA, electrical engineering consulting, acquired from Shaw Group), and Transmitton (Ashby de la Zouch UK, rail and other industry control and asset management).